eckart/idris-tutorial/Overview.md

          rewrite ihn__0
          trivial

    Cool!
-We are done. haskell outputs the whole proof script for us We could now use the repl command _:addproof_ to let idris add this proof for us in our module.
+We are done.
+Idris outputs the whole proof script for us We could now use the repl command _:addproof_ to let idris add this proof for us in our module.

-   haskell ships with an official type of natural number called `Nat` , that lives in `Prelude.Nat`, so you have it available automatically.
+   Idris ships with an official type of natural number called `Nat` , that lives in `Prelude.Nat`, so you have it available automatically.
    In real idris the cases are called `Z` and `S` instead of `Zero` and `Succ`.

    You may wonder what happens with these incredibly nested S (S (S ....
-Z))) natural numbers during runtime. haskell is smart enough to use "normal" integers during runtime.
+Z))) natural numbers during runtime.
+Idris is smart enough to use "normal" integers during runtime.
    In fact one of the nice things about static typing is, that all the type information can go away when the type checker is finished.